nimble-training/nimble-virtual-2020/README.md

     a.
 Ecological models
     b.
 Sequential Monte Carlo and maximum likelihood methods

+## Help with NIMBLE

+Our user manual is [here](https://r-nimble.org/html_manual/cha-welcome-nimble.html).

+We have a new 'cheatsheet' [here](https://r-nimble.org/documentation).
+(If you have feedback, please let us know during the workshop or by email to nimble.stats@gmail.com)

 ## Installing NIMBLE

 NIMBLE is an R package on CRAN, so in general it will be straightforward to install as with any R package, but you do need a compiler and related tools on your system.